Best Samurai Movies by Japanese Directors

 seven samurai akira kurosawa samurai movie

-Seven Samurai│courtesy of TOHO
+Seven Samurai│© TOHO

-Whether through the intense battles of Seven Samurai and 13 Assassins, the philosophical musings of Harakiri and After the Rain, or the personal journeys of Twilight Samurai and Love and Honor, these films offer a profound reflection on the values and challenges that define the samurai way of life.
+Whether through the intense battles of Seven Samurai and 13 Assassins, the philosophical musings of Harakiri and After the Rain, or the personal journeys of Twilight Samurai and Love and Honor, these films offer a reflection on the values and challenges that define the samurai way of life.

 Honorable Mentions

-While the films listed above represent some of the finest examples of the samurai genre, there are numerous other works worth exploring:
+While the films listed above represent some of the finest examples of the samurai genre, there are numerous other works worth exploring.

 Sword of the Beast (1965) by Hideo Gosha